rperrote/Modal/README.md

     'className' : String,        //<-- Name of class on css who define style of the shape literally* 'style' : String             //<-- Name of class on css who define style of the canvas of content* }
-'layout' : String,                 //<-- Define type of modal.
+'layout' : String,               //<-- Define layout of modal.
 'header' : {					 //<-- Header!
     'icon' : String,             //<--
     'title' : {                  //<--